10 tips on how to protect your computer!

 10 tips to protect your computer :

 - Connect to a Secure Network – Once your computer is connected to the Internet, it’s also connected to millions of other computers, which could give attackers access to your computer.
-Information flows from the Internet to your home network by first coming into your modem, then into your router and finally into your computer.
-Hence, it’s crucial to secure your router—the first securable device that receives information from the Internet – be sure to secure it.
+Make sure to connect to all of the websites using SSL/TLS, and harden the devices that comes with overly permissive factory-default configurations e.g., IoT devices, routers etc – and be sure to secure them.

 - Enable and Configure a Firewall – A firewall is a device that controls the flow of information between your computer and the Internet, similar to a router.
 Most modern operating systems include a software firewall.
 In addition to the operating system’s firewall, the majority of home routers have a firewall built-in – therefore have a look at their docs and set-up a strong password to restrict any unauthorized access to them.

 - Install and Use Antivirus and Antispyware – Installing an antivirus and/or antispyware software program and keeping it up to date is a critical step in protecting your computer.
 Be sure to keep them updated.

 Note: For advance users, installing antivirus often doesn’t hold much value, since they look after their systems security under the lens of their own knowledge and capabilities.
 However, for basic and regular users, this step remains critical and you are encouraged to follow it, as it will help to secure your computer at least to some extent.

 - Remove Unnecessary Software – Intruders can attack your computer by exploiting software vulnerabilities (that is, flaws or weaknesses), so the less software you have installed, the fewer avenues for a potential attack.
 Remove any software you feel isn’t necessary after confirming that it’s safe to remove.
 Likewise, disabling nonessential services and modifying unnecessary default features also eliminates several opportunities for attack.